hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

         >Note: For more information on how to get a gravatar URL, refer to section "***Tips and Tricks using the CMS Editor***" at the end of this document.

+    - Although a Thumbnail image is an optional element, it is **highly recommended** to add a Thumbnail image to your blog post that you want to use to promote the post on Social Media such as Twitter and LinkedIn.
+If you do not add a Thumbnail image, the first image in your post will be used.
+The image should tell the best story about what the blog post is about.

 4. Start writing the content using either **Rich Text** mode or **Markdown** mode in the *BODY* canvas.

 <center><img src="media/guide-blog-body.png" width="700" height="410"></center>